TP-3T/ai/docs/python_version.md

 # Python Version

-When nagivating into the "training" project directory, pyenv (or pyenv-win) detects the `.python-version` file and automatically switches its local Python intepreter to the version specified in that file (assuming that version is installed via pyenv)
+When nagivating into one of the Python project directories (ex. /training or /physics-model), pyenv (or pyenv-win) detects the `.python-version` file and automatically switches its local Python intepreter to the version specified in that file (assuming that version is installed via pyenv)

 ------